Events · Howard League events

 *Please note, these sessions will be pre-determined due to streaming capacity.

 Please note- applications for bursaries have now closed

 We are offering a limited number of bursaries to attend the conference.
 Each bursary will cover full conference attendance of two days (including the conference dinner) and one night accommodation at the college.

-Accommodation is not included in the conference fees and can be booked directly with the college online at: http://www.keble.ox.ac.uk/conferences/conference-accommodation at a special, discounted rate quoting promotional code: HOWARD22.
+Accommodation is not included in the conference fees and can be booked directly with the college online at: https://www.keble.ox.ac.uk/conferences/accommodation/.
 Please book early as places are limited.
 Alternatively, delegates can arrange their own accommodation outside the college.

 - Redesigning Justice: Promoting civil rights, trust and fairness international conference was held on 21–22 March 2018

 We have published three special conference ECAN (Early Career Academics Network) bulletins following the 2018 conference:

 – Redesigning Justice conference special No.1 July 2018